GeorgeWebDevCy/tcn-mlm/readme.txt

 Future commits will introduce the service container, WooCommerce membership sync, commission calculations, REST API endpoints, and dashboards described in `architecture.md`.

 == Changelog ==
+= 0.1.1 =
+* Bump plugin version to verify automatic updater flow.

 = 0.1.0 =
 * Add the base plugin bootstrap with activation guards, localization loading, and GitHub-powered updates via plugin-update-checker.
 * Provide this WordPress readme to surface plugin metadata and setup notes inside the admin.

 == Upgrade Notice ==
+= 0.1.1 =
+Version bump to trigger and validate the GitHub-based auto-updater.

 = 0.1.0 =
 Initial public skeleton release that prepares the plugin for upcoming features and enables GitHub-based automatic updates.